gear-genomics/tracy/README.md

 `tracy align -r hg38.fa.gz input.ab1`

 The index needs to be built only once.
+Pre-built genome indices for commonly used reference genomes are available for [download here](https://gear.embl.de/data/tracy/).

 Separating heterozygous mutations